Caribbean Real Estate in the Dominican Republic - What To Do

 Social life in the Dominican Republic

 If you are wondering what there is to do in the Dominican Republic, most people find that they learn to relax once they have moved to the Caribbean and adapt to the Latin culture here.
 There is no single expat lifestyle, some set up new businesses whilst others find employment, but for those no longer working or during their leisure time, there are plenty of activities available.
-Watersports, beaches, nightlife, dining, dancing, horseriding, golf, socialising, amateur dramatics, off-roading, white water rafting, working with voluntary organisations, whale watching, gardening, countryside, exploring the history of the island in the colonial zone etc. are just some of the many interests that residents and visitors enjoy.
+Water sports, beaches, nightlife, dining, dancing, horse riding, golf, socializing, amateur dramatics, off-roading, white water rafting, working with voluntary organizations, whale watching, gardening, countryside, exploring the history of the island in the colonial zone etc. are just some of the many interests that residents and visitors enjoy.